 Federal Student Loan Consolidation Without a Degree

+There are other solutions to easing your burden.
 If you have more than one federal student loan, not having a degree doesn’t stop you from being able to combine them through a Direct Consolidation Loan.
-Doing so can be beneficial because it allows you to make just one payment every month, instead of many, potentially with multiple loan servicers.
+Doing so could be beneficial because it allows you to make just one payment every month instead of many, potentially with multiple loan servicers.
 That can make things simpler for you and make it more likely that you’ll remember to pay your loans on time.

-Another potential reason to consolidate is that you could qualify for a lower monthly payment by extending the term of the loan.
+Another reason to consider consolidation is that you could qualify for a lower monthly payment by extending the term of the loan (though you’d pay more interest over the life of the loan).
 Also, by consolidating, loans that wouldn’t otherwise qualify might become eligible for income-driven repayment plans or the Public Service Loan Forgiveness program.

 You can apply for a Direct Consolidation Loan as soon as you leave school or are enrolled less than half-time.
-You’d submit an application through StudentLoans.gov .
+You’d submit an application through the FSA website.
 If your loans are still in the grace period, you can ask for the consolidation to be delayed so that it’s closer to the end of that period.
 If you receive the loan, you’ll need to start repaying it 60 days after it’s paid out.

 Refinancing Your Student Loans

-Now that you know you have options, you may be able to apply for student loan refinancing.
-You can check your rates with several lenders (using a soft credit check, if possible) to compare rates and terms and see what you might pre-qualify for.
+Now or in the future, you may be able to apply for student loan refinancing.
+You can check your rates with several lenders (using a soft credit check, whenever possible) to compare rates and terms and see what you might prequalify for.

 If you feel you need a cosigner, one with strong credit history and a solid income and employment history (among other financial factors) could help you qualify.
 If you do use a cosigner, remember that if you default, any missed payments on your end may damage their credit.

-Don’t be ashamed of not completing school.
-There are many reasons to take a different path.
-Still, it can be understandably frustrating to carry a student loan balance for a degree you don’t have.
+Not completing your college degree is far from uncommon.
+However, it can be frustrating to carry a student loan balance for a degree you don’t have.

 FAQ